 Well, it's because everything tastes so amazingly fresh over here.
-Plus everything is GIANT-sized in Cyprus...BIG tomatoes, BIG potatoes, even BIGGER celery, (it's usually about a metre...yes a METRE long including all the leaves) and positively ENORMOUS bunches of herbs, spinach, grapes and so much more.
-Check out some of my cyprus recipes to see what I mean.
+Plus everything is GIANT-sized in Cyprus...BIG tomatoes, BIG potatoes, even BIGGER celery, (it's sometimes about a metre...yes a METRE long including all the leaves) and positively ENORMOUS bunches of herbs, spinach, grapes and so much more.
+Check out some of my Cyprus recipes to see what I mean.

 And this is spinach if you don't believe me!

 Greens or "Khorta", as they are known here, form a BIG part of the Cypriot diet as they are mixed with meat in stews and many dishes are vegetarian using dried beans and seasonal green vegetables.

 While most of the big supermarkets are like big supermarkets the world over with sanitised rows of identically shaped fruit and vegetables, all conforming to a set standard, the friendly local fruit and veg market, known as Froutaria or Agora, has crates of fresh, differently shaped produce straight out of the fields that morning:

 We just love the local co-operative farmers that produce so much tasty fruit and veg!

 NB: Only the village tavernas tend to offer home-cooked vegetarian dishes.
 Sadly, most of the Cyprus food in the tourist and coastal areas is distinctly lacking in veggie options!

 Our island's location at the far end of the Mediterranean means that Cyprus cuisine has been influenced by various countries, many of whom colonised the island at one time or another in the island's often turbulent past.

 The proximity of Cyprus to the Middle East is shown in its heavy use of spices like coriander seeds and cumin together with fresh herbs of parsley and coriander, one of which will accompany almost every meal in one way or another.